ArianaMarta/music-game/README.md

 I'm very grateful to have made the simulation path as i believed it saved me some time and helped trouble shooting/debugging.

+## Combining Everything

+Next was time to put all the physical things together and it took me a surprisingly long amount of time to solder and mount all the boxes together.

+As if reaching this far wasn’t challenging and time consuming enough, I had CPU problems due to very complex sounds.
+That was the last challenge where I spent the whole day making the sounds simpler so I would manage to make my game work with two players.
+Unfortunatly the sounds are not as clean or sharpe as I would wish but im still very proud to have a working game after soooo much work and challenges.
+For the Future work i wish to replace Bela board for a computer so i can process everything better and faster.

+## Making the Cards

+Lastly, which also took a surprise amount of time, I made the cards for my game.
+I decided to make a female only version this time where I selected women that have done great things but are not too known for their work and they should.
+The last day before putting the work at the exhibition, I had to edit all the cards in affinity followed by printing, cutting and glueing 264 cards to put them in the card holder.

 ## Cards meaning